loganwebb3/MECH105_algorithms/False_Position/README.md

-This is a matlab code that uses the root finding method of False position.
-It takes two inital points on your function that have different signs and makes a secant line between them.
-Where this line crosses the x intercept is the first guess.
+This is a matlab code that uses the root-finding method of False position.
+It takes two initial points on your function that have different signs and makes a secant line between them.
+Where this line crosses the x-intercept is the first guess.
 Then it recreates the guesses using the new one until it reaches the desired relative error.

 ---